devkvlt/telescope-docs/README.md

 # Telescope HTML Tags

-A Neovim plugin to view brief [MDN](https://developer.mozilla.org/) documentation for HTML tags using [Telescope](nvim-telescope/telescope.nvim).
+A [Telescope](nvim-telescope/telescope.nvim) extension to view brief [MDN](https://developer.mozilla.org/) documentation for HTML tags.

 Select a tag to open its full documentation in your browser.